-The provision of banking, financial, and insurance services in the Principality of Liechtenstein is subject to approval.
+The provision of banking, financial, and insurance services in the Principality of Liechtenstein is subject to licensing.
 The services enumerated in the relevant laws may accordingly not be provided without an appropriate license.
+Moreover, the activities of TT services in Liechtenstein are regularly subject to registration and may therefore not be carried out without such registration.
 Violations are punished by the Court of Justice.
-The FMA Liechtenstein monitors compliance with these requirements.
+The FMA Liechtenstein monitors compliance with these restrictions.

-For this purpose, the FMA follows up on all indications of activities by non-licensed financial service providers.
-In particular, the FMA receives relevant reports by individual financial market participants and carries out market observations.
+For this purpose, the FMA pursues all indications of activities by non-licensed financial service providers or TT service providers violating the registration obligation.
+In particular, the FMA receives relevant reports by individual market participants here as well.

 Powers of the FMA Liechtenstein

-If there is reason to believe that an activity subject to one of the relevant laws is being pursued without a licence, the FMA may demand information and documents from the persons in question, provided they are subject to supervision by the FMA (see e.g. article 35(5) of the Banking Act, article 53(4) of the IUA).
+If there is reason to believe that an activity subject to one of the relevant laws is being pursued without a licence or registration, the FMA may demand information and documents from the persons in question, provided they are subject to supervision by the FMA (see e.g. Article 35(5) BankG, Article 61(4) IUG, Article 129(2) UCITSG, Article 157(2) AIFMG).

 If the preliminary inquiries substantiate the suspicions, the FMA Liechtenstein refers the fact pattern to the Liechtenstein prosecution authorities.